Looking for a guide to the best Ko Olina restaurants? This guide from a Hawaii local tells you everything you need to know.

 Because Papalua Shave Ice is located within Disney’s Aulani Resort, the product put out by this Ko Olina restaurant is meant to appeal to kids.
 That means bright colors, lots of sugar, and a Disney connection.
 So while you may be able to get some shave ice in the shape of Mickey, the ears will melt off within a minute or two, the flavors will be much too sweet, and the ice will be far too coarse.

 For a far better version of shave ice, head into the nearby town of Kapolei just five minutes away and visit Island Shave Ice & Creamery.

-Recently, Starbucks opened in Ko Olina, and I have to say, it’s quite a disappointment.
 While you’re in Hawaii, you want to experience as much of the local flair as possible – starting with your morning cup of coffee.
-So instead, consider getting your coffee from Island Vintage Coffee (which uses 100% Kona Coffee) or Hokulea Café instead of Starbucks.
-After all, they are practically the same price.
+So instead, consider getting your coffee from Hokulea Café at the Four Seasons instead of Starbucks.

 Are there other amazing (or awful) Ko Olina restaurants that should have made it onto this list?
 Or do you disagree with my opinions?
 Let me know in the comments!

 Want to keep this list of Ko Olina restaurants for when you travel out to the Hawaiian Islands?
 Pin this post!